How To Apply – Seattle

 We invite teachers, community members and parents/guardians in the Greater Seattle area to nominate promising students for Rainier Scholars by completing an online nomination form.

 Applicants must currently be in 4th grade.

 Fourth grade students of color in Seattle, Renton and Highline school districts are invited to learn about becoming a Rainier Scholar.

-If your family is interested in applying to Rainier Scholars, you must attend a family information meeting, usually held between November and January.
+If your family is interested in applying to Rainier Scholars, you must register and attend a family information meeting, usually held between November and January.